-Apply the parking brake, place the gearshift control lever in NEUTRAL and depress the clutch pedal to the floor before starting the vehicle.
+Apply the parking brake, place the gearshift control lever 5 in NEUTRAL and depress the clutch pedal to the floor before starting the vehicle.
 This vehicle is equipped with a clutch interlocking ignition system.
 It will not start unless the clutch is fully depressed.
-Place the ignition switch in the ON position.